Thomas J. Bata: Life and career

-Tomáš Baťa was the equivalent of Henry Ford in breakthrough technology for his time.
-The company's warehouse in the then Czechoslovakia was the first automated installation in Europe (designed by Peter Behrens, architect).
-In the company headquarters in Zlín, the central shaft of the building was an elevator with a personal office that could move from one floor to another.
-Like Ford, he established a repetitive mechanical system of production, which he called "work factor".
-Tomáš Baťa had a social concern for his employees, paying fair wages and contributing to their welfare with social programs and sports facilities sponsored and financially supported by the company.

-Baťa attended school in Czechoslovakia, England and Switzerland.
-Anticipating the Second World War, he, together with over 100 families from Czechoslovakia, moved to Canada in 1939 to develop the Bata Shoe Company of Canada, including a shoe factory and engineering plant, centred in a town that still bears his name, Batawa, Ontario.
+Tomáš Baťa attended school in Czechoslovakia, England and Switzerland.
+Anticipating the Second World War, he, together with over 100 families from Czechoslovakia, fled to Canada in 1939 to develop the Bata Shoe Company of Canada, including a shoe factory and engineering plant, centred in a town that still bears his name, Batawa, Ontario.
 Another legacy is Batanagar in Kolkata, India, which originally housed the shoe factory and the clerical employees, and today is a booming condominium development maintaining the name.

 Baťa successfully established and ran the new Canadian operations and during the war years, he sought to maintain the necessary coordination with as many of the overseas Bata operations as was possible.
-During this period, the Canadian engineering plant manufactured strategic components for the Allies, and Baťa worked together with the government in exile of President Beneš and other democratic powers.
-With the end of the war, the Bata company in Czechoslovak territory was nationalized and the communists began to take control and to eliminate anything even remotely reminding people of Baťa's system.
+During this period, the Canadian engineering plant manufactured strategic components for the Allies.

 In 1945, it was clear that Zlín was lost and could no longer act as headquarters.
 Baťa held a meeting in East Tilbury near London, and the decision was taken that Bata Development Limited in England would become the service headquarters of the Bata Shoe Organization.
-In 1946, Bata operated 38 factories and 2,168 company shops; they produced 34 million pairs of shoes and employed 34,000 people.
-In 1948, however, Czechoslovakia was fully seized by the communist powers, and Bata enterprises in Poland, East Germany, Yugoslavia, Hungary, Romania and Bulgaria were lost.